boolboolbool/memory-usage-demo/README.md

 ## Installation
-No need for any package manager, a simple copy paste of the module file contents `memory_usage.py` or clone of this git repository will do.
+1. Copy and paste the contents of module `memory_usage.py`, or clone of this git repository.
+2. Install `psutil` package through pip

 ## Usage